RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 An attacker seeking to forge DCR coins must make a trade-off decision between a share of the PoS ticket pool and an associated share of the PoW hashpower market.
 Analysis of centralisation points for DCR suggest that a rational attack vector of 15% to 30% of the tickets is both unlikely and extremely difficult to sustain, requiring greater than 5x the honest hashpower.
 Attacks greater than this require significant capital outlay purchasing DCR off the market or a globally coordinated attack by all known centralisation points.

-Under the framework of marginal cost approaching marginal reward, the cummulative unforgeable costliness and 24hr security budget has been calculated and comapred as a finality metric to Bitcoin's equivalent.
+Under the framework of marginal cost approaching marginal reward, the cumulative unforgeable costliness and 24hr security budget has been calculated and compared as a finality metric to Bitcoin's equivalent.

 Whilst Decred is 750x smaller in network value compared to Bitcoin, it competes at a remarkable level, firmly placing it as one of the most secure blockchains.

 > This study concludes that **Decred** boasts a settlement finality which ranks it, at a minimum and under most adverse conditions, in the top 10 blockchains.
-Given the conservatisms built into this analysis, under realistic attack conditions **Decred** performs as one of the top three most secure public blockchains, competing directly with Ethereum and Bitcoin.
+Given the conservatism built into this analysis, under realistic attack conditions **Decred** performs as one of the top three most secure public blockchains, competing directly with Ethereum and Bitcoin.

 ## Signature